11th Annual Lake Pflugerville Triathlon

 Freeze-Pops and pizza for the finishers... can it get any better than that?
 Bring your friends and family to this spectator-friendly event or, if you are not racing, volunteer and join the pfun!

 City of Pflugerville Parks & Recreation Department have lowered the Lake for maintenance and hopefully to kill most of the hydrilla.
 Not yet sure when they are going to start filling the lake back up to normal levels.

 About The Aquabike

 Growing in popularity among athletes who don't want to run, the AquaBike is a Swim - Bike event.
-Aquabike athletes will rack their bikes in transition area and start in the designated Aquabike swim wave.
+Aquabike athletes will rack their bikes in a specified transition area.
 Athletes will complete the swim and bike portion of the event as they would normally for a triathlon.
 However, their time will stop when they cross the timing mat at the entrance to transition after the bike.
-Athletes will then rack their bike and may choose to run through the finish line chute and arch, or just proceed directly to the area just after the finish line.
+Athletes will then rack their bike and may choose to run or walk across the finish line, or just proceed directly to the area just after the finish line.

 About Lake Pflugerville

 Lake Pflugerville is a 180-acre reservoir built to provide Pflugerville citizens with drinking water.
 The lake has become the city's most popular family playground.
 Lake Pflugerville provides swimming year around and has a 3-mile granite trail along the perimeter of the lake.
 Located at the intersection of Weiss Lane and Pflugerville Parkway, the lake is open for fishing, swimming, kayak rentals, and kite surfing.
 In addition, there is a playground, pavilion and beach area and boat launch.
 (No motor boats or glass containers, please).
 Families and residents have enjoyed events at the lake including Kid Fish and Pflugerville Pfirecracker Pfestival.
 The lake has become a training hot spot for swimmers, runners, cyclists and triathletes.